-By Dahlia Rockowitz, Chris Askew-Merwin, Malavika Sahai, Kely Markley, Cria Kay, Tony Reames — PhD, PE
+By Dahlia Rockowitz, Chris Askew-Merwin, Malavika Sahai, Kely Markley, Cria Kay, and Tony Reames

 - Households value water service and are willing to pay what they can afford.
 Less than 2% of respondents expected free water services.
 There is a $45.08 gap between what residents are paying and what they estimate they can afford to pay for water services.

 - Bills are paid, but unaffordable.
 Residents are making trade-offs to pay their bills.
-84% of low-income residents reported cutting back on monthly expenses to make payment on their water bills.
-51% of households are switching-off between energy and water bills.
+Eighty-four percent of low-income residents reported cutting back on monthly expenses to make payment on their water bills.
+Fifty-one percent of households are switching-off between energy and water bills.

 - Assistance is helping reduce costs, but is not closing the affordability gap.
 Almost 80% of households on assistance still reported paying over 4.5% of their income for water services.
-94.3% were still cutting-back on monthly expenses to keep-up with their bills.
-25.6% of households not receiving assistance were unaware of assistance programs.
+Also, 94.3% were still cutting-back on monthly expenses to keep-up with their bills, and 25.6% of households not receiving assistance were unaware of assistance programs.